vrozen/MM-Lib/README.md

 ### Building MM

+We currently have built MM on MacOS and Windows.

 #### MacOS
 * For MacOS we provide the XCode project *mm.xcodeproj*.
 * Flex and Bison are part of XCode, the scanner and the parser are regenerated automatically.